 - Eat a variety of organic fruits and vegetables and organic, grass-fed animal protein whenever possible.
 To prevent food borne infection, wash your produce in a mixture of vinegar and water and rinse thoroughly, and eat meat that’s well-done.

-- Drink and cook with filtered water, we recommend something like the Berkey.
+- Drink and cook with filtered water, we recommend something like Berkey water filters.

 - Look for ways to avoid off-gassing of household materials and products such as from new carpet, paint, vinyl flooring, etc. Also, consider not buying a brand new car as the interior materials will continue to off-gas for years after manufacturing.

 - Higher Temperatures May Cause Greater Illness Among COPD Patients